Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 I’m not sure if this is still a possibility now that Magic Key sales have moved to be online only instead of also having the option to buy in-person.

-Monthly payment plan options are also available for California residents.
+Monthly payment plan options are also available for residents of California.
 However, you must be logged into your Disneyland Resort account to see this option.

 You’ll have to make a down payment at the time of purchase, regardless of which Magic Key pass type you choose to purchase or whether you’re paying upfront or monthly.

-Also available to Southern California residents is the Special Southern California Resident Ticket, which allows 3-Day, 1-Park Per Day Tickets for just $219.
+Also available to residents of Southern California is the special Resident Ticket, which allows 3-Day, 1-Park Per Day Tickets for just $219.

-Just note that reservations are still required for this ticket, and admission is only available on weekdays.
+Please note that reservations are still required for this ticket, and theme park admission is only available on specific days of the year, and only weekdays.

-This deal is only eligible for those living in 90000- 93599 zip codes and Northern Baja California residents within 21000-22999 zip codes.
+This deal is only eligible for those with a zip code falling within 90000-93599, and Northern Baja California residents with a zip code that falls within 21000-22999.
 You can click on the link above for more details.

-Are Magic Key passes coming back?
+Are Magic Keys coming back?
 Why did Disneyland stop selling them?

-New pass sales are available from time to time as Disneyland sees fit.
+New Magic Key pass sales are available from time to time as Disneyland sees fit.

-They reportedly paused the sale of new Magic Keys due to high demand “to help protect the experience for Magic Key holders and the value those passes provide.”
+The Walt Disney Company reportedly paused the sale of new Magic Key passes due to high demand “to help protect the experience for Magic Key holders and the value those passes provide.”

 Because of this, Disneyland decided to make some changes to its annual pass program.

-The pauses on certain pass types, along with the reservation-based admission, have helped cut down on crowds.
+The pauses on select Magic Key passes, along with the reservation-based admission, have helped cut down on crowds.

 Is the Magic Key the same as the annual pass?